Abhisek8895/Weather_App/README.md

-# Flask Weather App
+# Weather App

 ## Overview

-Flask Weather App is a simple yet powerful tool designed to provide real-time weather information for any city worldwide.
-Built using Flask, a lightweight Python web framework, and powered by the OpenWeather API, it allows users to effortlessly retrieve weather data by simply entering the name of the desired city.
+Weather App is a simple yet powerful tool designed to provide real-time weather information for any city worldwide.
+Built using HTML, CSS, Bootstrap, and a touch of JavaScript, it allows users to effortlessly retrieve weather data by simply entering the name of the desired city.
+Weather data is fetched from the OpenWeather API, ensuring accurate and up-to-date information.
 Whether you're a developer looking to integrate weather functionality into your applications or an everyday user curious about the current weather conditions, this app offers a seamless experience.

 ## Features